nrwl/nx/docs/shared/monorepo-ci-jenkins.md

 - Consistent developer experience
 - ...

-But they come with their own technical challenges.
+However, they come with their own technical challenges.
 The more code you add into your repository, the slower the CI gets.

 ## Example Workspace

 [This repo](https://github.com/nrwl/nx-jenkins-build) is an example Nx Workspace.
 It has two applications.
 Each app has 15 libraries, each of which consists of 30 components.
 The two applications also share code.

-If you run `nx dep-graph`, you will see somethign like this:
+If you run `nx dep-graph`, you will see something like this:

 ![dependency-graph](/shared/ci-graph.png)